-- reviewed and discussed with management and the independent registered public accounting firm the Company's audited consolidated financial statements for 2022; - discussed with the independent registered public accounting firm the matters required to be discussed by applicable standards of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC; - received from the independent registered public accounting firm the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence; - · has discussed with the independent registered public accounting firm its independence from the Company and management; and - considered whether the independent registered public accounting firm's provision of non-audit services to the Company is compatible with the auditors' independence.
+- reviewed and discussed with management and the independent registered public accounting firm the Company's audited consolidated financial statements for 2023; - discussed with the independent registered public accounting firm the matters required to be discussed by applicable standards of the PCAOB and the SEC; - received from the independent registered public accounting firm the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence; - · discussed with the independent registered public accounting firm its independence from the Company and management; and - considered whether the independent registered public accounting firm's provision of non-audit services to the Company is compatible with the auditors' independence.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, for filing with the SEC.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the 2023 Annual Report for filing with the SEC.